Filbert Street: Second World War and after

 The middle section of the Main Stand suffered bomb damage in 1940, and was later further damaged by a serious fire.
-By 1949, the stand had been rebuilt, with much of the labour, ironically, being supplied by German POWs at a nearby camp.
+By 1949, the stand had been rebuilt, with much of the labour being supplied by German POWs at a nearby camp.
 The ground's maximum capacity was now around 42,000.
-Floodlights were installed and first used for a match against German club Borussia Dortmund in October 1957.
+Floodlights were installed and first used for a match against the German champions Borussia Dortmund on 23 October 1957.

 After just surviving a council vote to terminate their lease in the late 1940s, City purchased the freehold of the ground in 1962, for the sum of £30,500.
 In 1971, the first moves towards an all-seater stadium were taken, as the North and East sides were converted to seating.
 Four years later, 20 basic executive boxes were added to the North Stand.
 A pioneering polythene cover was introduced to protect the pitch in 1971.
 The Air Dome covered an area of 90,000 square feet, weighed 24 cwt and took 15 men two hours to lay out and inflate using four electric fans.
 The Air Dome was removed in 1982.

 All-seater stadium

-At the beginning of the 1990s, after considering moving to a new stadium, and a total redevelopment of Filbert Street which would have seen the pitch rotated by 90 degrees, onto the car park behind the Main Stand, City opted to build a new Main Stand, demolishing the existing structure in the summer of 1992.
+At the beginning of the 1990s, after considering moving to a new stadium, and a total redevelopment of Filbert Street which would have seen the pitch rotated by 90 degrees, onto the car park behind the Main Stand, City opted to build a new Main Stand, demolishing the existing structure in the summer of 1993.
 It was anticipated that further modernisation work would take place in the future.

 Completed in December 1993, the Carling Stand held 9,500 seated spectators and expanded corporate facilities, costing £6 million.
 In 1994, the final terraced area – the Kop – was converted to seating giving Filbert Street an all-seated capacity of 21,500, and bringing it into compliance with the Taylor Report which required all Premier League and Division One teams to have all-seater capacity.

+Neutral venue

+Filbert Street hosted a Football League test match on 27 April 1895 which saw Derby County beat Notts County 2–1 to remain in the First Division, with Notts County remaining in the Second Division.

+It also held the finals of the FA Amateur Cup in 1896 and 1900.
+On 28 March 1896, Bishop Auckland beat Royal Artillery Portsmouth 1–0 and on 31 March 1900, Bishop Auckland were again the winners, beating Lowestoft Town 5–1.

+Filbert Street was later used as a neutral venue for two FA Cup semi-finals.
+The first took place in 1928 between Blackburn Rovers and Arsenal and in 1962 it hosted a semi-final replay between Burnley and Fulham, following a draw at Villa Park.
+In the replay, Burnley progressed to the final with a 2–1 win.

+It was the neutral venue of the semi-final of the 1970–71 FA Trophy between Hillingdon Borough F.C. and Hereford United, which Hillingdon won 2–0.